github/docs/content/codespaces/overview.md

 If you don't do any custom configuration, {% data variables.product.prodname_codespaces %} will clone your repository into an environment with the default codespace image that includes many tools, languages, and runtime environments.
 For more information, see "[Introduction to dev containers](/codespaces/setting-up-your-codespace/configuring-codespaces-for-your-project)".

 You can also personalize aspects of your codespace environment by using a public [dotfiles](https://dotfiles.github.io/tutorials/) repository and [Settings Sync](https://code.visualstudio.com/docs/editor/settings-sync).
-Personalization can include shell preferences, additional tools, editor settings, and VS Code extensions.
+Personalization can include shell preferences, additional tools, editor settings, and {% data variables.product.prodname_vscode_shortname %} extensions.
 For more information, see "[Customizing your codespace](/codespaces/customizing-your-codespace)".

 ## About billing for {% data variables.product.prodname_codespaces %}